Prohibidou/healthyRPG/README.md

 # healthyRPG
+RPG real life based-game.
+Yes, make getting in shape, a funny thing !!!!!!
-kill missions and improve your actual body´s health
+We the gamers, need to play all the time, so this game will get you in shape, no doubt! kill missions daily and improve your actual body´s health